tika247/flashcard/_md/_TODO.md

 ## next

-- make it possible to drag and widen areas in
+- A-Z sort for api.json
 - validate if enterd word is registered already
 - when panel reversed, not be able to scroll with ↑↓ key.

+## consider

+- API authentication with `Auth0`
 - using [Service Worker](https://laboradian.com/create-offline-site-using-sw/), set it work even in offline

-## todo

-- API authentication with `Auth0`

-## check

-- check if `URL` used as param at HTTP-Method such as `get` or `post` shoud be encrypted for security perspective?